immcantation/UCA/README.md

 ## Clone Olga's Github

-Part of the UCA inference involves find the likelihood of a given junction sequence.
-We use `OLGA` to infer this.
+We use the program `OLGA` for likelihood calculations.
 Please clone their github (you will need this later).

 ```bash
 git clone https://github.com/statbiophys/OLGA.git